 Probation is a privilege, as is traveling while under the supervision of the Court.
 Probation will not excuse any other conditions of your probation while you are traveling; you are required to comply with all conditions, including testing.
 It is recommended that if you cannot comply with probation requirements while you travel, that you save your travel for when you have completed your probation term.
 If your Judge permits travel and alternative testing, below are some suggestions to maintain your compliance.
 It is recommended that you speak with your Probation Officer at your regularly scheduled meeting regarding your specific circumstances.

-3) If you are traveling for THREE (3) DAYS or LESS, you may participate in "bookend testing," where you submit to a voluntary test before you leave to establish a baseline, and test at the next available test time immediately upon your return (using an ETG-Alcohol test and minimum Eight Panel drug screen).
+- If you are traveling for FOUR (4) DAYS or LESS, you may participate in "bookend testing," where you submit to a voluntary test at your designated facility before you leave to establish a baseline, and test at the next available test time immediately upon your return (using an ETG-Alcohol test and minimum Eight Panel drug screen).

 Community Service Work Agreement

 Community Service Log Sheet

 Community Service Work Sites - Wayne